Published by Jeremy. Last Updated on September 19, 2023.

 So when the guitarist of one of our favorite bands (Chris Eldridge from the two-time Grammy nominated Punch Brothers) came into town to perform with one of his closest friends (guitarist Julian Lage- Grammy nominated for the Best Contemporary Jazz album), we bought tickets in a heart-beat.

-A Small Music Venue in the South Side
+Club Cafe is A Small Music Venue in South Side

 This may be a downside, but it also is worth noting just how small this venue really is, because even the furthest seat at the bar is no more than twenty feet from the stage.
 It is an intimate setting through and through, and the “limited seating” offering is simply a pleasant by-product of Club Cafe's setup.